krishnatoshniwal/style-transfer-app/README.md

 ### Building the app from source:
 * Make a build directory inside the current project.
 Inside the build directory, run *cmake* for the [src](./src) directory.
-* Run *make*, the exectuable would appear immediately outside the build directory.
+* Run *make*, the exectuable would appear immediately outside the build directory, i.e. the project directory.

 ### User Interface
 ![](./docs/ui.png)